Modalities for Connection

 What is IFS Level 1 Training?

-Over approximately 90 hours of intensive training, practitioners are guided by a select group of experienced IFS trainers.
-The program is structured so that there is plenty of time for supervised small practice groups.
+IFS Level 1 Training immerses practitioners in the world of Internal Family Systems (IFS) in a deep, personal way and is the gateway to truly understanding and embodying the IFS model.
+Over ~90 hours of intensive training, practitioners are guided by a deeply experienced IFS trainers through theoretical and experiential learning.
 Practitioners learn IFS in both therapist and client roles, providing the opportunity to hone comprehensive skills in a deeply responsive environment.

-• Attachment-Based & Family Systems Therapy
+Attachment-Based & Family Systems Therapy

 If you’ve ever heard of (or wondered about) “attachment styles”, they are what Attachment-Based Therapy (ABT) centers around.
 Challenges in our relationships, especially in early life, can lead to patterns of insecurity, isolation, and adult relationship difficulties.
 ABT works with how we form emotional bonds, helping move our attachment style from anxious, avoidant, or disorganized to secure.

 Family systems therapy focuses on the family/relationship as a whole unit, where individual behavior is considered within the context of the entire network.
-Family Systems work, which often focuses on attachment, prioritizes helping all people in the group feel more empowered and satisfied within their relationships.
+Family Systems work, which often focuses on attachment, prioritizes helping all people in the group feel more empowered and satisfied within their relationships. -

-• Somatic Approaches
+Somatic Approaches

 Somatic therapy places importance on what we experience in both body and mind.
 By exploring the connection between the two, we can learn deeply powerful (but often hidden) truths about your strengths, worries, and needs.
 With me, “body focused” means being guided verbally in listening to and noticing the sensations present within your own body, not being touched during therapy.
 My favorite modalities are Somatic Experiencing and Polyvagal.

-• Solution-Focused Therapy
+Solution-Focused Therapy

 Solution-focused therapy (SFT or SFBT) is a future-oriented approach that focuses on building solutions rather than delving into problems.
 It operates from the assumption that people have the existing strengths, resources, and knowledge to create their own solutions, but may need help finding them.
 Therapists help clients define their desired future, identify what is already working, and create a practical plan to achieve their goals.